-1.1.1 This technical report has been completed primarily to inform the Knowsley Local Plan, with a particular emphasis on informing the development of the Knowsley Core Strategy.
+1.1.1 This Technical Report has been completed primarily to inform the Knowsley Local Plan, particularly the Core Strategy.
 As the Core Strategy is the key overarching document for the Local Plan, it will heavily influence elements of the Local Plan which will be prepared subsequently, including documents which propose site allocations for Knowsley.